provenance-io/docs/basics/accounts.md

 Unhardened derivation is used at this level.
 However, keys that Provenance custodies on behalf of Provenance Identities \(i.e. Users\) are hardened at this level.

-In Provenance, the Address Index is used as the key for things of value like coins, markers, names and tags.
+In Provenance Blockchain, the Address Index is used as the key for things of value like coins, markers, names and tags.